When people start companies, they often consider their exit and succession strategies.

 Key Components of Buyout Agreements

-There are many parts of a buyout agreement that need to be taken into consideration.
+There are many parts of a buyout agreement that need to be considered.
 It’s not as easy as saying that when so and so person retires, we’ll purchase their shares for X amount.

 Triggering Events

-1. Death of a Partner/Shareholder: A buyout agreement should clearly specify how the business will handle the transfer of if a partner or owner dies.
+- Death of a Partner/Shareholder: Specify how the business will handle the transfer of ownership if a partner or owner dies.
 It outlines the obligations of the remaining owners or the business entity to purchase the deceased owner’s interest and the mechanism for determining the purchase price.
+A price is not usually set at this price because it may be too high or too low to properly reflect the value of the asset.

-3. Disability: In the case of an owner becoming disabled and unable to actively participate in the business, the buyout agreement should specify the process for the buyout of their interest.
+- Disability: In the case of an owner becoming disabled and unable to actively participate in the business, the buyout agreement should specify the process for the buyout of their interest.
 This may involve determining the disability criteria, the valuation method, and the funding mechanism for the buyout.
+Keep in mind that disability is not always a valid triggering mechanism.
+For owners with shares, they may lose their position but not their ownership rights.

-4. Divorce: The potential impact of divorce on business ownership can be significant.
+- Divorce: The potential impact of divorce on business ownership can be significant.
 The buyout agreement should address how the ownership interest will be handled during divorce.
 This ensures the business remains stable and unaffected by personal legal proceedings.
+For example, any shares awarded to an uninvolved spouse are immediately purchased by the company at a discounted or marked up rate.

 Valuation Methods:

-3. Fixed Price: In certain cases, the buyout agreement may establish a fixed or predetermined price for the ownership interest.
+- Fixed Price: In certain cases, the buyout agreement may establish a fixed or predetermined price for the ownership interest.
 This approach simplifies the valuation process but requires periodic reviews and adjustments to account for changes in the business’s financial performance.
+If the burden of a regular review (at least yearly) is too much then it’s best to go with one of the other valuation methods.

 Funding the Buyout: